Received, Not Achieved

 While all of these are worthy pursuits, none of them, by themselves, accomplish God’s purpose in my life.

-What they can do instead is subtly shift our focus inward,
+What they can do instead is subtly shift my focus inward, making me feel inadequate and keeping me at a distance.

 Why?